pinobatch/numism/README.md

 If you're curious
 -----------------
-The Game Boy version has at least [28 coins](docs/gb_coins.md).
+The Game Boy version has at least [30 coins](docs/gb_coins.md).
 There is also an interactive [exerciser](gameboy/exercise/README.md) used for hardware and emulator behavior testing.
-Building them requires RGBDS, Python 3, and Pillow (Python Imaging Library).
+Building them requires RGBDS 0.6.1 or later, Python 3, and Pillow (Python Imaging Library).

 The NES version has at least [12 coins](docs/nes_coins.md).